 Some components you should include in a board for UAVs are cameras and imaging systems, communications modules, and a navigation module.
 Working with a modular design platform allows you to mix and match the capabilities you need for your next UAV.
 A COM with the TI Sitara AM4378 mentioned above is a great platform for building your board.

-Adding the ZED-F9P GNSS module to a new board in Geppetto
+Adding the ZED-F9P GNSS module to a new board in Upverter

 There is plenty of functionality you can add to your board beyond GNSS navigation capabilities.
 Some possible modules include weather sensors, cameras, power regulation components, and a variety of connectors for interfacing with off-board equipment.
 Bringing all these components together in one place takes the right design tools that include the modules you need in a single platform.

-Military Grade Single Board Computer Design in Geppetto
+Military Grade Single Board Computer Design in Upverter

-Geppetto by Gumstix is an online platform that allows designers, engineers, makers, and others to build an embedded platform without worrying about the finer points of PCB design.
-Geppetto is built on the modular philosophy, allowing engineers to easily add new functionality to existing boards.
-Geppetto provides all the tools needed to take a board from idea to production in a single environment.
+Upverter (previously known as Geppetto) is an online platform that allows designers, engineers, makers, and others to build an embedded platform without worrying about the finer points of PCB design.
+Upverter is built on the modular philosophy, allowing engineers to easily add new functionality to existing boards.
+Upverter provides all the tools needed to take a board from idea to production in a single environment.